undkonsorten/addressmgmt/Documentation_New/source/ForAdministrators/Map/Map.rst

 .. important::

-   In order to use the map you need an OpenStreetMap TileServer (see below).
+   In order to use the map as described here you need an OpenStreetMap acccount.
+But it's also possbile to use other tile servers.

 OpenStreetMap